Head of Subject:

 Art is taught by two full time Art specialists who both have experience in many areas of Art and Design from Fine Art, Art History, 3D, Ceramics, Textiles to Fashion Design.
 Both staff also contribute to the Opening Minds programme and Technology

 Both art rooms are fully equipped with a wide range of art materials to facilitate a whole host of disciplines in art such as 3D, textiles and printmaking.
 To support learners, there is access to computers, interactive whiteboards, visualises and an iPad to enable individual and whole group development.

-Since 2004 the Art and Design Department has offered opportunities to explore and experience Art first hand by treading in the great artists’ footsteps through Art trips to places such as Venice, Paris and Barcelona.
-Our current Y10 pupils are looking forward to visiting Venice at Easter 2015.
+Since 2004 the Art and Design Department has offered opportunities to explore and experience Art first hand by treading in the great artists’ footsteps through Art trips to places such as Venice and New York.
 Pupils experience the artwork first hand as well as improve upon social skills.
-Through the work produced at workshops on the trip and in sketchbooks pupils are encouraged to produce a final piece that is then put on show in a public exhibition.
+Through the work produced on the trip and in sketchbooks pupils are encouraged to produce a final piece.
 Other visits include London gallery and culture trips that extend pupils’ awareness and understanding of the world of Art and Design.

 We are very proud of our subject and over the years the art department flourished.
-Pupils have continued to work hard to ensure that they obtain GCSE grades significantly above the national average, many being at A*/A grades at GCSE and Distinction*/Distinction at BTEC.
+Pupils have continued to work hard and many ensure that they obtain GCSE grades significantly above the national average.